earthspecies/library/macaques/README.md

 ## Dataset information

 This dataset has been shared as part of the [Distributed acoustic cues for caller identity in macaque vocalization ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4806230/) paper.
-It contains 7285 macaque coo calls from 8 individuals (4 males and 4 females).
+It contains 7285 macaque coo calls from 8 individuals (4 males and 4 females) with labels at the individual level.

 The original dataset can be downloaded from [Data Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.7f4p9).
 We offer a peprocessed version amenable to applying machine learning techniques.
 The 01_Data_Preprocessing notebook (TODO: link to it after merge) documents the preprocessing steps applied to the dataset.